 Keywords for the question: rainfall, average

-We can find the keyword ‘rainfall’ in paragraph no. 3 but the word is not given there directly.
+We can find the keyword ‘rainfall’ in paragraph no. 3 but the word is not present there directly.
 We can see a synonym of ‘rainfall’ in line no. 4.
 Let’s read lines 1-4 of paragraph no. 3.
 “One explanation for the trend to more superhot fires is that the region, which usually has dry summers, has had significantly below normal precipitation in many recent years.”

 Here, the words ‘precipitation’ means ‘rainfall’, ‘normal’ means ‘average’.

 Question 4: More brush to act as __________

 Keywords for the question: more brush, act as,

 Read lines 9-11 of paragraph no. 3, where the author says, “The unintentional consequence has been to halt the natural eradication of underbrush, now the primary fuel for megafires.”
 These lines mean that previously US Forest Service had a policy to cut down (eradication) the underbrush regularly because it was the main reason (primary fuel) for forest fires.
 But now the service is at halt (stop).
 So, more underbrush is growing more and more and it is acting as the fuel for megafires.

 In paragraph no. 4 the author mentions three other factors of megafires.
 Take a look at the second factor in lines 5-7, “. .. .
 Second is fire seasons that on average are 78 days longer than they were 20 years ago.”